jordanbaucke/CVS/README.md

 ##Handy CVS text datafiles for developers whom need to seed picklists, databases, wordlists, etc.##

 * tz_database.cvs (derived from the file zone.tab from the 2010e edition of the database) http://en.wikipedia.org/wiki/List_of_tz_database_time_zones
-* us_states_abbreviations - US States and abbreviations
+* us_states_abbreviations.cvs - US States and abbreviations

 ###Yes this stuff IS open-source###
 https://www.eff.org/cases/astrolabe-v-olson